MSc Antimicrobial Resistance

 You'll get hands-on in the lab with modules led by our Florey scientists and clinicians including: Infectious Disease and Antimicrobials, AMR and Current Clinical Practice and, Global Policy, Disease Control and New Therapies.
 A full module list can be found below.
 Our strong links with the multi-million pound Imagine: Imaging Life project will also allow you to use our state-of-the-art super resolution microscopy facilities to address basic biological problems in understanding the breadth of host-pathogen interaction as part of your studies.

 The biggest part of the course is the Research Project in Antimicrobial Resistance.
 Here you'll spend 3 months researching an area of your choice that matches your future career aspirations that may include microbiology and host-pathogen interactions, public health, or drug discovery and new therapies.
-Some students may have the opportunity to complete their research project with the NHS.
+Some students may have the opportunity to complete their research project with the NHS and with the local Public Health England centre (Yorkshire & Humber).

 In addition to technical skills and specialist knowledge of AMR, throughout your course you’ll also develop transferable skills around problem solving and communication, sought after by employers around the globe.
 In order to build these skills, you’ll learn through a mixture of working in a research laboratory, lectures, seminars, workshops and small group discussions.
 Assessment includes, but is not limited to, a project report, examinations, essays and a portfolio.